 19To do so, we construct a crosswalk between counties and 1990 commuting zones for every decade between 1880 and 2000.
-Using this we re-aggregate the county level data for the various years to commuting zones, employing area weights to allocate workers wherever counties are split.
+We aggregate the county level data for the various years to commuting zones, employing area weights to allocate workers wherever counties are split.
 A detailed description of the construction of the county to commuting zone cross-walk for 1790-2000 as well as a panel of the populations of US commuting zones for that period is made available on the authors' website (Eckert et al. (2018)).

-Finally, we use micro-data on expenditure patterns from the 1930s to estimate consumer preferences.
-The Consumer Expenditure Survey in 1936 ("Study of Consumer Purchases in the United States, 1935-1936") contains detailed information on individual expenditure and allows us to calculate the expenditure share of food.
+1936") contains detailed information on individual expenditure and allows us to calculate the expenditure share of food.
 We exploit this cross-sectional information on expenditure shares and total expenditure to estimate the extent of non-homotheticities in demand.
 Our information for the time-series of relative prices is taken from Alder et al. (2018).